How To Become A Petroleum Engineer

 Petroleum engineers are responsible for coming up with innovative solutions to complex problems.
 In a world where environmentalism and sustainability are current concerns, petroleum engineers need to learn how to drill for oil and gas, in the most effective and efficient way possible, while taking environmental impact into consideration.
 This is a good position for anybody who is able to think outside of the box, who enjoys hands-on projects, who is good at being analytical, and wants to be inventive.

-Petroleum Engineers must possess the following qualities and skills:
+Petroleum Engineers should possess the following qualities and skills:

 - Problem Solver